Seymour community remembers former volunteer firefighter

 “He just loved dancing, he loved hanging out with us, and he loved T-Pain, Paul Wall, and Mike Jones.
 Any time you got in the car you could expect any of that, so whenever that comes on shuffle that’s what we’re going to remember him for,” Newman said.

-A procession will be held for Fitzharris Monday at 1:15 p.m. in Seymour.
+A procession will be held for Fitzharris on Monday at 1:15 p.m. in Seymour.